-A part-time Service Contracted Clerical Assistant is required to provide comprehensive clerical support to the Oldham Stroke Support service.
+A part-time Clerical Assistant is required to provide comprehensive clerical support to the St Helens and Knowsley Life After Stroke Service.

 We are seeking to recruit an individual who displays a flexible approach, excellent communication skills and is an effective team player.

-Based at our Oldham office you will be required to provide a professional clerical support service, allowing the coordinators to effectively and efficiently undertake their role.
+Based at our St Helens office two days a week and one day at our Knowsley office, you will be required to provide a professional clerical support service, allowing the coordinators to effectively and efficiently undertake their role.

-The Service Contracted Clerical Assistant will have excellent administrative and organisation skills, working knowledge IT packages are required, as well as the ability to communicate with health care professionals and families and carers in a professional manner.
+Excellent administrative and organisation skills and a working knowledge of IT packages are required, as well as the ability to communicate with health care professionals and families and carers in a professional manner.

-Fixed term until March 2018, with possibility of extension.
-Our services are contracted, we currently have funding until March 2018.
+Our services are contracted; we currently have funding for this contract until March 2019.

-Email the completed application form to email@example.com by the closing date 26 November 2017.
-Interview dates to be held 8 December 2017.
+Email the completed application form to firstname.lastname@example.org by the closing date 9 July 2018.
+Interviews to be held on 16 July 2018.

 The Stroke Association is an equal opportunities employer, to enable us to fulfil our responsibilities please complete the equal opportunities form and email it to email@example.com which is managed by our HR team.
 Do not send it with your application or send your application to this email address.